Skip to Content

 Snake plants (Sansevieria) do not attract mosquitoes; they repel them.
 Snake plants naturally produce a chemical called Saponin, which is neurotoxic to mosquitoes and other insects, and saponins are also considered toxic to cats and dogs.

-Before you go and plant Sansevieria all around your house and yard, keep reading.
-Right here, I’ll cover everything you need to know about snake plants and mosquitoes!
+Before planting Sansevieria all around your house and yard, keep reading.
+I’ll cover everything you need about snake plants and mosquitoes!

 Do Snake Plants Repel Mosquitoes?

 Yes!
 Snake plants repel mosquitoes because they possess a chemical called Saponin, a naturally-occurring insecticide.
-Saponins have been identified in over 100 plant families, with varying insecticidal and toxic quality.
+Saponins have been identified in over 100 plant families, with varying insecticidal and toxic qualities.

 Some common plants which contain Saponins include tomatoes, alfalfa, ginseng, potatoes, asparagus, and horse chestnut.

-Note that snake plants are not effective as a mosquito “barrier,” so don’t abandon your other insect defenses for just a porch full of snake plants!
-Mosquitoes will avoid snake plants, but they’ll brave flying close to any Saponin-bearing plant in exchange for a delicious and unsuspecting human meal.
-Mosquitoes will likely roost near a snake plant if an ample standing water supply for egg-laying nearby.
+Note that snake plants are ineffective as a mosquito “barrier,” so don’t abandon your other insect defenses for just a porch full of snake plants!
+Mosquitoes will avoid snake plants but bravely fly close to any Saponin-bearing plant in exchange for a delicious and unsuspecting human meal.
+Mosquitoes will likely roost near a snake plant if an ample standing water supply for egg-laying is nearby.

 Snake plants do not “secrete” Saponin into the earth and air.
 They do NOT work as an aerosol or underground insect repellent.